StudioSync-DevTechAi/DTA-StudioSync-MVP1/src/docs/DEV_USER_SETUP_GUIDE.md

 - [ ] Search and filtering work with dev user
 - [ ] Profile editing works (if implemented)

-This dev user setup provides a complete testing environment for the PhotoSyncWork freelancer marketplace! 🎉
+This dev user setup provides a complete testing environment for the StudioSyncWork freelancer marketplace! 🎉